 - Curved or stooped shape to your spine

 You can have had a series of fractures and not know it.
 That can cause the bones in your back to gradually break down.
-As your back begins to compress, it can put pressure on your internal organs.
+As your back begins to compress, it can cause the spine to curve forward, lowering your height and causing the body to be more hunched forward.
+If severe, this can affect movement and your internal organs.
 Look for these warning signs that this may have happened:

-- Digestive problems like constipation, loss of appetite, and weight loss
+- Digestive problems like heartburn, trouble eating, and weight loss

 - Breathing problems -- your lungs may not work well